1.12.20

 Isaiah 7.14

 Matthew’s questionable use of this verse is well-known.
-Isa 14 concerns the Judean king Ahaz, who was concerned for the survival of his kingdom under the impending threat of his neighbors, Israel and Syria (Isa 7.1–9).
+Isa 7 concerns the Judean king Ahaz, who was concerned for the survival of his kingdom under the impending threat of his neighbors, Israel and Syria (Isa 7.1–9).
 Isaiah informs Ahaz that a ‘young woman’ (ʿalmāh) has conceived and will give birth to a son, who will be given the prophetic name ‘God-is-with-us’ (7.10–14).
 Before this son is old enough to understand morality or eat solid food, Assyria will have conquered Israel and Syria, ending their threat to Judah (7.15–19).
 Through this action, Judah will know that God is with the kingdom (7.20–8.10).
 Put simply, Ahaz’s problem will be resolved within just a few years, and the development of a newborn into a toddler able to recognize moral decisions will be the deadline.
-In context, this prophecy has nothing to do with the Messiah, nor a future eight centuries away.
+In context, this prophecy has nothing to do with the Messiah, nor a future more than seven centuries away.

 While we don’t know the precise relationship between Matthew and Luke, the great differences between their infancy narratives show neither is likely to be dependent on the other here.
 If we remove all the contradictory information in these narratives, they share just a few common items, one of them being that Mary conceived Jesus while she was a virgin.
 This suggests the author of Matthew did not invent this detail on his own, as sometimes suggested by overly-critical skeptics.
 The virgin birth came from an existing tradition which the author shaped into Matt 1.18–2.23.
 However, because the quotation of LXX Isa 7.14 came from Matthew and not his source,13 it shows that he specifically searched for a verse to justify the tradition of Mary’s conception of Jesus while a virgin.
 He found a sentence that, in the wider context of Isa 7, could not possibly be about a virgin, but contained παρθένος, a word which allowed a degree of interpretive ambiguity.